yidas/deployer-php-cli/README.md

 ### Composer Installation

-Using Composer to install is the easiest way with auto-installer:
+Using Composer by sudoer or root to install is the easiest way with auto-installer:

 ```
 composer create-project --prefer-dist yidas/deployer-php-cli